dalmolingroup/essential_genes_paper/README.md

   - `GO_enrichment`: performs enrichment analysis using Gene Ontology;
   - `network_properties`: holds script for node degree and betweenness analysis of PPI networks;
   - `plot`: holds the code for the figures in the paper;
-  - `datasets`: stores the files acquires in the *Datasets selection* section.
+  - `datasets`: stores the files acquired in *Datasets selection* section.